 - 7. Principals/direct supervisors shall communicate the decision on the Remote Work Request to their Employees. - 8.
 In the event that there are not enough Remote Work Assignments for all employees submitting a request, and teachers are required to report for in-person instruction, the principal/direct supervisor will notify the licensed staff by email of the number of teachers that are being required to return, the names of the teachers being required to return, and the grade level/subject of those teachers.
 The principal will request volunteers and provide a deadline of two days to respond.
-The email will be copied to the CCEA and the principal's/direct supervisor's School Associate Superintendent, Assistant Superintendent, or Region Superintendent.
+The email will be copied to the CCEA at a deadline of two days to respond.
+The email will be copied to the CCEA at reopening@ccea-nv.org and the principal's/direct supervisor's school associate superintendent, assistant superintendent, or region superintendent.